A Beginner’s Guide to Exposure Meters

 This is very different from a reflected meter, because this kind of meter measures the light falling on the subject, instead of light being reflected by the subject.
 An incidence meter has a diffusing disc or dome located over the photocell.
 The meter is placed as close to the subject as possible, and the photocell is aimed back at the camera.
 Not so common in the field, but studio photographers (and movie cinematographers) prize them because they can set light levels based on how much light is falling, regardless of what the subject may reflect.
 Many meters have accessory attachments that convert them from reflection to incidence.

-There a number of specialized types of meters, of which these are a few:
+There are a number of specialized types of meters, of which these are a few:

 Movie cameras typically have a shutter that’s hard-connected to the film transport, so the shutter-speed is always in sync with the film speed.
 Standard "silent" film speed is 16 frames-per-second (fps), "sound" is 24fps.
 Higher or lower is used for special effects.